k-deeley/chart-development-toolbox/README.md

 Some charts in the catalog rely on additional toolboxes.

 ## License
-The license for the Chart Development Toolbox is available in the [license.txt](license.txt) file in this GitHub repository.
+The license for the Chart Development Toolbox is available in the [LICENSE.txt](LICENSE.txt) file in this GitHub repository.

 Copyright 2018-2024 The MathWorks, Inc.